-Step 4: Stay Motivated as You Work Towards Your Goals
+Step 4: Stay Motivated as You Work Towards Your Professional Goals as a Nurse

 Okay, now that you have everything planned out, you have to actually do the work!
 It can be fun to plan, and honestly sometimes planning can detract from actually doing.
 Planning is important but you actually get things done by doing the thing!

 So, how do you stay on track?

 The answer to this question is going to be highly individualized and based on what motivates you.

 Tips to stay Motivated to Reach Your Professional Goals

 Just like a puppy who will sit for a treat, I will get things done for a prize.
 Even if it’s self-imposed.
 These rewards do not have to be related to your goals.
 But they can be!
 Maybe you will treat yourself to a new stethoscope when you reach your next clinical ladder step.
 Or perhaps you’ll register for a national conference when you get that promotion.